jbaik1/Music-LM/README.md

-# Music as a LM
+# Modeling Music with a NLP Language Model

-Most say that music is a universal language.
-That is, every culture has developed their own kind of music, and each song or piece typically containing messaging of some emotion.
+Music is often considered as a universal language.
+That is, every culture has developed their own kind of music, and we eventually learn to enjoy various genres, even if some of them feel foreign at first.

 Why not try modeling music as another type of language?

 A lot of research has already been done for this topic, and for this project I used a lot of great tools that others have made available: